-Unusually clear skies allowed the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Terra satellite an unobstructed view of a snow-and-ice covered South Georgia Island on September 29, 2012.
-As MODIS passed overhead, two big icebergs and a number of smaller ice chunks floated around the island.
+Unusually clear skies allowed the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Terra satellite an unobstructed view of a snow-and-ice covered South Georgia on September 29, 2012.
+As MODIS passed over the South Atlantic Ocean, two big icebergs and a number of smaller ice chunks floated around the island.

 The presence of icebergs in this region is not unusual.
 In January 2004, much larger icebergs congregated off South Georgia’s shores.
 Ted Scambos of the National Snow and Ice Data Center explained that Antarctic icebergs tend to get caught up in deep ocean currents that return the icebergs to this region again and again.